-With one less day to meet with teammates, we have no choice but to be more productive and intentional in the 4 days we can communicate with one another.
+With one less day for recurring meetings and synchronous messaging, we have no choice but to be more intentional in the 4 days we can communicate with one another normally.
 You have to get more out of your meeting time and make the most of every conversation.
 You’re forced to plan ahead earlier in the week.
-Plus, having a full day of uninterrupted work makes a big difference when you need deep focus but can’t find time during a week full of meetings.
+Plus, having large blocks of uninterrupted time makes a big difference when you need deep focus but can’t find time during a week full of meetings.

 Less stressful days

 In our survey, 89% of employees say they work happier because of Flexible Friday.
 I’m very proud given the mission of our company.
 By having designated time to focus on work you haven’t been able to complete, you head into the weekend feeling accomplished.
 And if you need the time instead to take a bike ride or go to the dentist or play with your kids, you can take that time guilt-free.

 This is probably the benefit I am most proud of: 87% of employees say Flexible Fridays have positively impacted their desire to work at Front for the next two years.
 Here is some of the feedback we got:

 “Flexible Fridays have changed my life for the better.
 I really can’t get over the impact this has had on my overall well-being.
 Don’t get me wrong—I work 80% of my flex Fridays like I would a normal workday, but when Thursday night comes around, I feel (mentally) free.”
 “I have raved about it before and will continue to rave: Flexible Fridays have significantly improved my mental and physical health, and I am so grateful for this time!”

 How we made it work